TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles-french-en.md

     If you use the **"Original mix (optional)"**.
 You need to understand that even if in the beginning the main focus of those French Custom Formats is to work alongside the original ones.
     You could end up with a single audio release when a MULTi release exists.
 This is because it was not scored high enough to trump the other scoring.

-An example for Anime in MULTi/VOSTFR is also provided at the end: (Anime Example)[#anime-example]
+An example for Anime in MULTi/VOSTFR is also provided at the end: [Anime Example](#anime-example)

 ------